atsaloli/cicd/gitlab-ci/01-setting-up-ci/README.md

 # Infrastructure Setup

-## Install "GitLab CE" and "GitLab CI/CD"
+## Install "GitLab Server" and "Runner Server"

-GitLab CE (Community Edition, as opposed to Enterprise Edition) provides the GitLab UI and file store, it's the GitLab Server in the below diagram.
+GitLab Server provides the GitLab UI and file store, it's the GitLab Server in the below diagram.

 The Runner Server has runners which run build/test/deploy jobs.